Tim W. Dornis

 Global Professor of Law

-Tim W. Dornis holds the Chair of Private Law, International Private and Economic Law, and Comparative Law at Leuphana Law School.
+Tim W. Dornis holds the Chair of Private Law and Intellectual Property Law at Leibniz University in Hannover.
 His scholarship examines questions of market regulation and policymaking in private international law, international economic law, and intellectual property law, with a special focus on economic analysis, socio-legal theory, and comparative perspectives.

 Lamin Khadar